-Financial Statements: Type of auditor's report issued Unmodified Internal control over financial reporting: Material weaknesses identified?
-X no yes Significant deficiencies identified not considered to be material weaknesses? yes X none reported Non-compliance material to financial statements noted?
-X no yes Federal Programs: Internal control over major program: Material weaknesses identified?
-X no yes Significant deficiencies identified not considered to be material weaknesses? yes X none reported Type of auditor's report issued on compliance of major program?
-Unmodified Any audit findings disclosed that are required to be reported in accordance with the requirements of OMB Circular A-133? yes X no Identification of major programs: CFDA Numbers Name of Federal Program or Cluster Prevention and Treatment of 93.959 Substance Abuse Block Grant VA Supportive Services for 64.033 Veteran Families Program Dollar threshold used to distinguish between Type A and Type B programs: \$300,000 yes
+Financial Statements:

-X no
+Type of auditor's report issued Internal control over financial reporting: Material weaknesses identified?
+Significant deficiencies identified not considered to be material weaknesses?
+Non-compliance material to financial statements noted?
+Unmodified yes X no yes X none reported xes X no Federal Programs: Internal control over major program: Material weaknesses identified?
+Significant deficiencies identified not considered to be material weaknesses? yesX_no yesX_none reported Type of auditor's report issued on compliance of major program?
+Unmodified Any audit findings disclosed that are required to be reported in accordance with the requirements of OMB Circular A-133? yes X no Identification of major programs: CFDA Numbers Name of Federal Program or Cluster 93.959 Prevention and Treatment of Substance Abuse Block Grant 64.033 VA Supportive Services for Veteran Families Program Dollar threshold used to distinguish between Type A and Type B programs: Auditee qualified as low-risk auditee? yes X no